Student Legal Services Appointments & Drop Ins

 - Students must still complete our intake form to see an attorney.

-- Then drop in to our Zoom reception room during the scheduled hours.
-You'll meet with a receptionist who will transfer you to a private Zoom meeting room with the next available attorney.
+- Stop by our office or drop in to our Zoom reception room during the scheduled hours.
+You'll meet with a receptionist who will arrange for you to meet with the next available attorney.

 Preparing to Meet with an Attorney